 FA: 1820 by G. Deutschl, Maier and J. Naus

 NAME: Zugspitze literally translates as tip of the track (train), which may have originated from early geographical surveys in 1656.
 Those geographers who coined the term may have either been referring to the avalanche track remnants left by stones and Geröll from the side of the Zugspitze massif, or to the fact that a train could not pass the mountain.
 Either way the name remained which became more fitting when cable "trains" were added to the tip for tourism.

 CROSS: Since 1851 a cross has stood on the summit.
 Likely due to the driving force of strict Catholic clergey who wanted the closest point to heaven in Germany to be guarded by something holy.
 The cross that stands today is the fourth installment, the first having sustained lightning damage - 1882, the second after spending 111 years on the summit, had finally surrendered to the American soldier who had shot it after WWII - third installment - 1993, and the third was just renovated in 2009, newly guilded - fourth.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Zugspitze:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Zugspitze:

 Höllental Standard Easy 5th 1+ 3 I 5 M 1c Europe